 11.7 Additional Sanctions

 Additional sanctions not specifically listed above may be imposed.
-Such sanctions, where appropriate, may include but are not limited to: service or research projects, required counseling, participation in special educational programs, restitution for damage to or destruction of property, relocation to another room or residence with coordination of appropriate University staff, behavioral contracts, trespass or no contact orders, etc. Additional group or organizational sanctions may include revocation or denial of registration or recognition.
+Such sanctions, where appropriate, may include but are not limited to: service or research projects, reflective writing assignments, behavioral assessments, participation in special educational programs, restitution for damage to or destruction of property, relocation to another room or residence with coordination of appropriate University staff, behavioral contracts, trespass or no contact orders, etc. Additional group or organizational sanctions may include revocation or denial of registration or recognition.

 12. Interim Actions